COMPUTER IMAGING AND SYSTEMS B - 2022/3

 |Assessment type||Unit of assessment||Weighting|

 The assessment strategy is designed to provide students with the opportunity to demonstrate computing protocols as applied to video over IP and their understanding of data communications for the media industry.
-Team work and critical thinking are assessed in small groups with one-to-one guidance from staff.
+Teamwork and critical thinking are assessed in small groups with one-to-one guidance from the staff.

 Thus, the summative assessment for this module consists of:

-- Coursework 3 - Individual computer systems project for video in an asynchronous environment, 50%
+- Coursework 2 - Individual computer systems project for video in an asynchronous environment - 60%

 There are no formal formative assessment components for this module, but formative feedback will be given to individual students in tutorials during lab sessions.